Bajo Nuevo Bank: Territorial dispute

-Bajo Nuevo Bank is the subject of conflicting claims made by a number of sovereign states.
+Bajo Nuevo Bank is the subject of conflicting claims made by several sovereign states.
 In most cases, the dispute stems from attempts by a state to expand its exclusive economic zone over the surrounding seas.

-Colombia currently claims the area as part of the department of Archipelago of San Andrés, Providencia and Santa Catalina.
+Colombia currently claims the area as a part of the department of San Andrés and Providencia.
 Naval patrols in the area are carried out by the San Andrés fleet of the Colombian Navy.
-Colombia maintains that it has claimed these territories since 1886, as part of the geographic archipelago of San Andrés and Providencia.
-This date is disputed by other claimant states, most prominent among them Nicaragua, which has argued that Colombia had not claimed the territory by name until recently.
+Colombia maintains that it has claimed these territories since 1886 as part of the geographic archipelago of San Andrés and Providencia.
+This date is disputed by other claimant states, who argue that Colombia had not claimed the territory by name until recently.

-Jamaica's claim has been largely dormant since entering into a number of bilateral agreements with Colombia.
+Jamaica's claim was largely considered to be resolved since entering into several bilateral agreements with Colombia.
 Between 1982 and 1986, the two states maintained a formal agreement which granted regulated fishing rights to Jamaican vessels within the territorial waters of Bajo Nuevo and nearby Serranilla Bank.
 Jamaica's signing of this treaty was regarded by critics as a de facto recognition of Colombian sovereignty over the two banks.
 However, the treaty is now extinguished, as Colombia declined to renew it upon its expiration in August 1986.

-In November 1993, Colombia and Jamaica agreed upon a maritime delimitation treaty establishing the Joint Regime Area to cooperatively manage and exploit living and non-living resources in designated waters between the two aforementioned banks.
+In November 1993, Colombia and Jamaica agreed upon a maritime delimitation treaty establishing the "Joint Regime Area" to cooperatively manage and exploit living and non-living resources in designated waters between the two aforementioned banks.
 However, the territorial waters immediately surrounding the cays themselves were excluded from the zone of joint-control, as Colombia considers these areas to be part of its coastal waters.
-The exclusion circles were defined in the chart attached to the treaty as "Colombia's territorial sea in Serranilla and Bajo Nuevo".
+The exclusion circles were defined in the chart attached to the treaty as "Colombia's territorial sea in Serranilla and Bajo Nuevo", even though the treaty mentioned the dispute over territorial waters.
 The agreement came into force in March 1994.